NobleDraconian/Dragon-Engine/README.md

 # About
 Dragon Engine is a Lua framework designed specifically for Roblox.
 It seamlessly bridges the server/client boundary, unifies modules to allow for easy code communication (this also helps to prevent [cyclic requiring](https://en.wikipedia.org/wiki/Circular_dependency)), and implements an MVC-like structure to your game.

+This framework was originally inspired by @Sleitnick's [Aero Game Framework](https://github.com/Sleitnick/AeroGameFramework).

 # Installation instructions

 Soon™